sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

   ...
 ```

-The real challenge was in figuring out how to draw the semi-circles and quarter-circles needed for
+The real challenge was in figuring out how to draw the curves needed for turns in the pipe.
+The
-turns in the pipe.
-The first solution we reached for was a library package that could draw arcs but
+first solution we tried was a library package that could draw arcs but it gave very limited control
-it gave very limited control over the exact shape and orientation of the arc.
-It was only able to
+over the exact shape and orientation.
+It was only able to draw simple elliptical arcs connecting two
-draw simple elliptical arcs connecting two points and this caused numerous issues in the game
+points and this caused numerous issues in the game environment.
+Not only did it take excessive time
-environment.
-Not only did it take excessive time to position the arcs, their poor fitment meant that
+to position the arcs, their poor fitment meant that they would often either leave gaps so that water
-they would often either leave gaps so that water particles would leak out of the pipe system or they
+particles would leak out of the pipe system or they would protrude at attachment junctures and
-would stick out at the attachment junctures and impede the flow of water unintentionally.
+impede the flow of water unintentionally.

 We needed a way to maintain a constant pipe width through the turn while also leaving it easy to
-adjust the turn radius, pipe girth, and position of the turn.
+configure the turn radius, pipe girth, and pipe placement.
 It also had to connect seamlessly with
 other pipe segments so that no unwanted leaks or blockages would be introduced.
 I distinctly
 remember whiteboarding late into the night in my room to solve our digital plumbing issue.
 The key
-insight that led to the solution was realizing that two straight lines forming a `\/` shape is kind
+insight was realizing that two straight lines forming a `\/` shape is kind of just a *really* badly
-of just a *really* badly drawn semi-circle.
+drawn semi-circle.
 Three straight lines, `|_|`, is better but still bad.
+Extending this principle
-Extending this principle with just a few more drawings using even more line segments, I was soon
+with a few more drawings using even more line segments, I was soon convinced that a reasonably
-convinced that a reasonably smooth semi-circle was feasible with enough line segments.
+smooth semi-circle was feasible if enough line segments were used.

 I spent the remainder of that evening using geometry to derive the algorithm that would allow us to
-much more easily implement our pipe turns.
-I tested various counts of line segments up to 12 but
+much more easily implement our precise pipe turns.
+I tested various counts of line segments up to 12
-realized that the difference was not really discernable beyond 8 segments.
-Once I had the ability to
+but realized that the difference was not really discernable beyond 8 segments.
+Once I had the
-make any quarter-circle turn of pipe I needed, I realized that any semi-circle turn would really
+ability to make any quarter-circle turn, any semi-circle turn could be formed by combining two
-just be two quarter turns put together and the rest became as easy as pie (no pun intended).
+quarter turns and the rest was as easy as pie (no pun intended).

 Looking back now, this code could almost certainly have been further refactored, less hard-coded,
 etc. but we knew we weren't going to revisit this logic much at all once it was working so we moved